KazKamil2000/AngularCryptoApp/README.md

 ### What I learned

 I learned a lot during the creation of this project.
-Not only I got fimilliar with the basic concept of creating an Angular App but also how to use routing and reactive forms
+Not only I got fimilliar with the basic concept of creating an Angular App but also how to use routing and reactive forms.

 ## Author